-THE farm at Streeter Lane, Natte Yallock, is still there.
+The farm at Streeter Lane, Natte Yallock, is still there.

-The road sign, bearing the name of the family who lived on the patch of land for generations, is still there.
+The road sign, bearing the name of the family who have lived on the patch of land for generations, is still there.

 We know Doug was battling motor neurone disease.
 We know it was terminal.

-But what we don't know is why.
+What we don't know is why it happened.

 The murders have puzzled a town and a state.

-Metropolitan news crews swarmed outside the farm, asking things like: "A merino is a sheep, yeah?"
+Metropolitan news crews swarmed outside the farm, asking things like "a merino is a sheep, yeah?"

-Locals were asking just one question: "Why?"
+Locals were mainly asking one question - "why?"